How to appeal a health coverage or benefits decision

 Attend the hearing

-This is where you get to share your story and explain why you believe you qualify for Health First Colorado, or why you should get the services your provider requested.
+During the hearing you can explain why you believe you qualify for Health First Colorado, or why you should get the services your provider requested.

 Initial decision